-Apply for a HMO licence
+Apply for an HMO licence

 The licence you need will depend on the type, where it is, size and number of people living in the property.
-A licence requires you to meet certain standards to keep your property safe and in good condition for you and your tenants.
-There are two different types of licenses:
+A licence requires you to meet the Private Rented property Licensing Accommodation Standards to keep your property safe and in good condition for you and your tenants.

 - Mandatory licensing

-- Additional licensing (from 1 March 2018)*
+- Additional licensing

 If you do not have a valid licence you may be prosecuted and fined for each unlicensed property.